s9w/magneto/README.md

 The **grid size** can be set with `-L=32`, the coupling constant J with `-J=1.0`, and the number of threads with `-threads=3`.

 The **temperatures** can be controlled with the three parameters `-TMin=0.1 -TMax=4.53 -TSteps=10`.
 The odd default `Tmax` value corresponds to twice the critical temperature.
 The interval is divided into `TSteps` steps.
 Only the min and max temperature would be calculated with `TSteps=2`.
 Note that start and endpoint are included!
 It's equivalent to NumPy's `np.linspace(0.0, 3.0, num=4, endpoint=True)`.

+Besides the default uniform distribution of temperatures, they can also be generated with a normal distribution around the critical temperature.
+That helps to concentrate the computation around the interesting point.
+Use with `-dist=normal`.
+Minimum and maximum temperatures are always included, the space between is filled with a normal distribution with sigma=0.9.

 The **initial state** can be set with `-initial=random`.
 Valid parameters are `random`, `uniform` (all +1), `neel` (antiferromagnetic or "checkerboard") or a filename.
 If a filename is given, that configuration is loaded.
 Important: set the grid length first (`-L=50`)!
 The format is expected to be ones and zeros with comma seperation.
 Example: